mendix/docs/content/en/docs/howto/front-end/conversation-best-practices.md

     {{< figure src="/attachments/howto/front-end/conversation-best-practices/data-is-protected.png" max-width="320px" alt="Indicate that data is protected" >}}

-* Allow the end-user to delete the conversation history, and turn off collecting the conversation.
+* Allow the end-user to delete the conversation history and turn off collecting the conversation.

     {{< figure src="/attachments/howto/front-end/conversation-best-practices/delete-conversation.png" max-width="320px" alt="Show a switch to turn activity history on and off" >}}